 Tardiness to school: For every 3rd illegal tardiness to school, students will be assigned lunch detention or detention as assigned by the Principal.
-Students will receive a discipline consequence for every third tardiness to school.
 If no improvement is made the student will be referred to the Principal for further disciplinary action.
 Students should refer to the extracurricular code of conduct for potential consequences.